How to Make Almond Butter

-Learn how to make homemade almond butter from scratch with no added oils.
-So smooth, creamy and delicious!
+Learn how to make homemade almond butter from scratch with only 2 ingredients and no added oils.
+It's smooth, creamy and delicious!

 How to use it

 - Chocolate Almond Spread.
-Replace the macadamia nuts with this almond butter in our homemade nutella recipe for a dairy free chocolate almond spread.
+Replace the macadamia nuts with almond butter in our homemade nutella recipe for a dairy-free chocolate almond spread.

-- Breakfast toast.
-We think homemade almond butter and sourdough bread toast we made for each other!
+- Sandwiches.
+We think homemade almond butter and sourdough bread were made for each other!

 - Bake with it.
-Did you know that you can use nut butters to bake with?
-The fat used in some baking recipes can be replaced with nut butter to help reduce or even eliminate the oil needed.
+Did you know that you can use nut butter to bake with?
+The fat in some baking recipes can be replaced with nut butter to help reduce or even eliminate the oil needed.

 - Whole food snack.
-Pair this spread with apple slices and/or celery sticks for a satisfying snack.
+Pair this spread with apple slices or celery sticks for a satisfying snack.

 If you are roasting the raw almonds first, there is no need to add any oil.
 If you don't want to roast the almonds, add 2-4 tablespoons of a neutral flavored oil, such as avocado oil, a little at a time until you achieve your desired consistency.